ycisir/ruby/README.md

 # Ruby Fundamentals

-This repository is a journey of learning most beautiful programming language Ruby.
+This repository is a journey of learning most beautiful programming language.